ory/hydra/sdk/js/swagger/docs/AdminApi.md

 <a name="rejectConsentRequest"></a>
 # **rejectConsentRequest**
-> CompletedRequest rejectConsentRequest(challenge, opts)
+> CompletedRequest rejectConsentRequest(consentChallenge, opts)

 Reject an consent request

-When an authorization code, hybrid, or implicit OAuth 2.0 Flow is initiated, ORY Hydra asks the login provider to authenticate the subject and then tell ORY Hydra now about it.
-If the subject authenticated, he/she must now be asked if the OAuth 2.0 Client which initiated the flow should be allowed to access the resources on the subject&#39;s behalf.
+When an authorization code, hybrid, or implicit OAuth 2.0 Flow is initiated, ORY Hydra asks the login provider to authenticate the user and then tell ORY Hydra now about it.
+If the user authenticated, he/she must now be asked if the OAuth 2.0 Client which initiated the flow should be allowed to access the resources on the user&#39;s behalf.
 The consent provider which handles this request and is a web app implemented and hosted by you.
-It shows a subject interface which asks the subject to grant or deny the client access to the requested scope (\&quot;Application my-dropbox-app wants write access to all your private files\&quot;).
-The consent challenge is appended to the consent provider&#39;s URL to which the subject&#39;s user-agent (browser) is redirected to.
-The consent provider uses that challenge to fetch information on the OAuth2 request and then tells ORY Hydra if the subject accepted or rejected the request.
-This endpoint tells ORY Hydra that the subject has not authorized the OAuth 2.0 client to access resources on his/her behalf.
+It shows a user interface which asks the user to grant or deny the client access to the requested scope (\&quot;Application my-dropbox-app wants write access to all your private files\&quot;).
+The consent challenge is appended to the consent provider&#39;s URL to which the user&#39;s user-agent (browser) is redirected to.
+The consent provider uses that challenge to fetch information on the OAuth2 request and then tells ORY Hydra if the user accepted or rejected the request.
+This endpoint tells ORY Hydra that the user has not authorized the OAuth 2.0 client to access resources on his/her behalf.
 The consent provider must include a reason why the consent was not granted.
 The response contains a redirect URL which the consent provider should redirect the user-agent to.

 ### Example
 ```javascript